omlan99/Lingo-Bingo/README.md

 - **User Authentication**: Login, register, and manage your profile securely with Firebase.
 - **Audio Pronunciation**: Hear the correct pronunciation of words directly from the app.
 - **Tutorial Videos**: Embedded YouTube videos to enhance language learning.
-- **Word of the Day**: Daily vocabulary highlights to keep users engaged.
 - **Private Routes**: Secure access to lessons and tutorials only for logged-in users.

 ---